rng-guy/NFSMWBartender/README.txt

 However, some pursuit-related .asi mods require manual (re)configuration for compatibility:
  • In "NFSMW ExtraOptions" by ExOptsTeam, disable the "HeatLevelOverride" feature.
  • In "NFSMW Unlimiter" by nlgxzef, disable the "EnableCopDestroyedStringHook" feature.
+ • For "XNFSMusicPlayer" by xan1242, delete Bartender's "[Music:Playlist]" parameter group.
- • For "NFSMW LimitAdjuster" by Zolika1351 see the section about dependencies below.
+ • For "NFSMW LimitAdjuster" by Zolika1351, see the section about dependencies below.